ChilliCream/workshops/crypto/docs/docs/03-Relay/04-hello-world.md

 :::

-:::note Windows: If the `patch` is not applied due some difference of whitespace, most likely line-endings, add to your local Git config for this project the following settings:
+:::note Windows - If the `patch` is not applied due some difference of whitespace, most likely line-endings, add to your local Git config for this project the following settings:

 ```sh
 git config apply.ignoreWhitespace change